 Solo travel is already on the rise, and it’s the next big thing.
-In this article we are going to walk you through why you need to be looking at the solo traveler market for your SA business In 2017, it was reported by Hostelworld that there was a 42% increase in solo bookings over the previous 2 years.
+In this article we are going to walk you through why you need to be looking at the solo traveller market for your SA business In 2017, it was reported by Hostelworld that there was a 42% increase in solo bookings over the previous 2 years.
 Solo travel was a major 2019 trend, according to booking platform Klook.
 According to the 2018 date, more and more women and baby boomers are opting to travel alone.

-Read on to find out how you can take advantage of this solo travel trend and the solo traveler market, so you can find out how to optimise your business and get more bookings from a totally new demographic.
+Read on to find out how you can take advantage of this solo travel trend and the solo traveller market, so you can find out how to optimise your business and get more bookings from a totally new demographic.

 If you’re a regular reader of Boostly, you will know that I am all for leaving gift baskets for guests.
-But knowing you will have a female solo traveler, will allow you to prepare a gift basket specifically aimed at women.
+But knowing you will have a female solo traveller, will allow you to prepare a gift basket specifically aimed at women.
 For example, you could include coupons to woman-focused businesses, female hygienic supplies, chocolate, cosmetics, and more.

 Host extra social events